Dating in 2015 is hard.

 Maybe I want a Banker?
 An Apple-picker?
 A Gingerbread maker?
 A bearded flannel-bearing Hipster?

 It’s part of the process.
-We’re questioning what makes us whole- we’re clean slates- so we get a “Get-Out-Of-Jail-Free” card on this one.
+We’re questioning what makes us whole- we’re clean slates- so I like to think we get a “Get-Out-Of-Jail-Free” card on this one.

 4.)
 There will likely be a Manbun.
 Forgive Yourself.